guillaumebriday/rails-vue-cli/README.md

 ## How it works?

-Rails is responsible for two things only.
+Rails is only responsible for two things.

 1. Serve the first HTML page built with Vue CLI.
 2. Expose an API.